Apr 24, 2023

-An increasing number of doctorate-level programs today are realizing that GRE scores offer a limited view of how well candidates will perform in their programs.
-One prominent reason why colleges and universities are shifting away from this long-standing admissions practice is that students who commonly apply to graduate-level programs are working adults who are out of practice when it comes to taking standardized tests.
+In recent years, an increasing number of doctorate-level programs have recognized that GRE scores provide a limited view of how well candidates will perform in their programs.
+One of the primary reasons why colleges and universities are moving away from this long-standing admissions practice is that many applicants to graduate-level programs are working adults who may be out of practice when it comes to taking standardized tests.
 Additionally, recent studies have shown that GRE tests may disproportionately put certain demographics at a disadvantage, including women and people of color.

-If you’re applying for a practical doctorate program such as a doctor of social work or education, you’ll be learning new, hands-on skills in the field.
-In these programs, admissions committees understand that learning is hands-on, and a graduate test doesn’t accurately reflect how well someone will learn in such a program.
-Similarly, PhDs require the development of specialized knowledge and skills that aren’t quite represented in a GRE exam and are more closely related to an applicant’s course history and academic performance.
+If you’re applying for a practical doctorate program, such as a Doctor of Social Work or Education, you’ll be acquiring new, practical skills in the field.
+In these programs, admissions committees recognize that learning is hands-on, and a graduate test may not accurately reflect how well an individual will learn in such a program.
+Likewise, PhD programs demand the development of specialized knowledge and skills that may not be adequately reflected in a GRE exam and are more closely associated with an applicant’s academic performance and coursework history.

-This guide will walk you through the ins and outs of no-GRE doctorate program admissions and show you the important details to keep an eye out for, including GRE exam waivers and more.
+This guide will take you through the intricacies of applying to no-GRE doctorate programs and highlight the critical aspects to look out for, such as GRE exam waivers and other relevant information.

 Most Popular PhDs and Doctorates with no GRE Needed

-Even some of the top doctoral programs don’t require applicants to take the GRE.
-As you research prospective schools, you might see that some of them “recommend” the GRE as part of your application.
-None of these programs require the GRE for consideration, however.
+Even some of the most prestigious doctoral programs do not mandate applicants to take the GRE.
+As you explore potential schools, you may notice that some of them “recommend” the GRE as part of your application.
+Nonetheless, none of these programs require the GRE for consideration.